Image via Music Arms

 The Chopper T is a little dirtier than the Fender Noiseless set, but still sounds fantastic, especially when paired with the DiMarzio Twang King at the neck position.

-IDEAL FOR: Everything, but especially melodic, right-hand focused playing styles.
+BEST FOR: Everything, but especially melodic, right-hand focused playing styles.

 3. Seymour Duncan Antiquity '55